documentationfor yFiles for HTML 3.0.0.1

 nodesSource.parentIdProvider = (data) => data.parentId

-Another common use case is that the data itself is organized in a hierarchical manner, i.e. the data object for a node has a collection of data objects which represent its child nodes. createChildNodesSource<TChildDataItem> can read such objects and create a hierarchy where the nodes are created as child nodes of the current node:
+Another common use case is when the data itself is organized hierarchically; that is, the data object for a node has a collection of data objects representing its child nodes. createChildNodesSource<TChildDataItem> can read such objects and create a hierarchy where the nodes are created as child nodes of the current node:

 const graphBuilder = new GraphBuilder()